MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 *To be further documented*

-- Vertices represent points along the drillhole path (support for data rather than the drillhole geometry itself) and must have a “Depth” property value.
+Vertices represent points along the drillhole path (support for data rather than the drillhole geometry itself) and must have a ``Depth`` property value.
-- Cells contain two vertices and represent intervals along the drillhole path (and are a support for interval data as well)
+Cells contain two vertices and represent intervals along the drillhole path (and are a support for interval data as well).
-- Cells may overlap with each other to accommodate the different sampling intervals of various data.
+Cells may overlap with each other to accommodate the different sampling intervals of various data.

 Attributes
 ^^^^^^^^^^